testolinp/ember-jwplayer/README.md

 }}
 ```

-### JWPlayer events will be send from the component to your controller or route
+### JWPlayer events will be send from the component to your controller or route.

 ```hbs
 {{ember-jwplayer